 Springer's list is striking, as in its 30 collections of books there are no fewer than 2,537 individual publications.
 The number of electronic books available from Kluwer, at 1,210, is also relatively large.
 To a lesser degree, this is also true of ScienceDirect, whose 8 series of books run to 961 individual volumes, while Wiley InterScience has more than 500 on offer.
+This state of affairs is a consequence of the distribution policies of the publishers themselves, who have the preprints and the necessary technology to make use of the advantages of the electronic format for distribution of contents.
+Nonetheless, the current characteristics of digitized monographs suggest they are seen more as a complement for the firms' print publishing activities than as a bid to move fully into e-books, exploiting the special features that such products can bring.
+This is a burgeoning sector that requires progressive acceptance by the academic community.
 Note should be taken of the section relating to reference works in the lists of Kluwer, Science and Wiley.
-The last of these three rounds out its materials with current protocols and reference databases.
+The last of these three rounds out its materials with laboratory manuals and reference databases.
 ScienceDirect similarly also distributes databases.
 From their homepages Emerald, Science and Springer allow easy differentiation of contents available with the specific licence held, those items for which the institution has or does not have a subscription.
 Materials for which there is a subscription usually provide access to the full text, while non-subscribers only have access to reference details or summaries.
-As the University of León holds no licence from Kluwer Online, it wasn't possible to determine if this is true for that provider.
+As the University of Leon holds no licence from Kluwer Online, it is not possible to determine if this is true for that provider.
 It is also difficult to determine the full-text contents provided by Wiley InterScience when employing the browsing access routes offered to users from Wiley's web site.